QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note.md

             (member* a (cdr l)))))))
 {{< /highlight >}}

-The starred functions require more predicates to consider all possibile situations.
+The starred functions require more predicates to consider all possible situations.
 After observing the design pattern in the above functions, we would see that they all asked three fundamental questions: **(1) Is the list null?
 (2) If not, is the `(car argument)` an atom?
 (3) If yes, is the predicate